-Chapter 7 - Rules of court 15 29.
-Rules of Constitutional Court 15 30.
-Rules of Supreme Court of Appeal and High Court 15 Chapter 8 - General provisions applicable to all Superior Courts 16 Part 1 - Nature of courts 16 31.
+28. Prohibition on attachment to found jurisdiction within Republic 16 Chapter 7 - Rules of court 16 29.
+Rules of Constitutional Court 16 30.
+Rules of Supreme Court of Appeal and High Court 16 Chapter 8 - General provisions applicable to all Superior Courts 16 Part 1 - Nature of courts 16 31.
 Nature of courts and seals 16 32.
-Proceedings to be carried on in open court 16 33.
-More than one court may sit at same time 16 Part 2 - Adducing of evidence and procedural matters 16 34.
-Certified copies of court records admissible as evidence 16 35.
-Manner of securing attendance of witnesses or production of any document or thing in proceedings and penalties for failure 36.
-Manner in which witness may be dealt with on refusal to give evidence or produce documents 17 37.
-Witness fees 18 38.
-Reference of particular matters for investigation by referee 18 39.
-Examination by interrogatories 19 40.
-Manner of dealing with commissions rogatoire, letters of request and documents for service originating from foreign countries 41.
-Court may order removal of certain persons 20 Part 3 - Process of Superior Courts 20 42.
-Scope and execution of process 20 43.
-Execution of process by sheriff 21 44.
-Transmission of summonses, writs and other process and of notice of issue thereof .
-21 45.
-Property not liable to be seized in execution 22 46.
-Offences relating to execution 22 47.
-Issuing of summons or subpoena in civil proceedings against judge 22 48.
-Acting judges of Superior Courts 22 49.
-Regulations 22 Chapter 9 - Transitional provisions, amendment and repeal of laws, and commencement 23 50.
-Existing High Courts 23 51.
-Rules in existence immediately before commencement of Act 24 52.
-Pending proceedings when Act commences 24 53.
-References in other laws 24 54.
-Financial accountability 24 55.
-Repeal and amendment of laws 25 56.
-Short title and commencement 25
+Proceedings to be carried on in open court 17 33.
+More than one court may sit at same time 17 Part 2 - Adducing of evidence and procedural matters 17 34.
+Certified copies of court records admissible as evidence 17 35.
+Manner of securing attendance of witnesses or production of any document or thing in proceedings an penalties for failure 36.
+Manner in which witness may be dealt with on refusal to give evidence or produce documents 18 37.
+Witness fees 18 37A.
+Evidence through intermediaries in proceedings other than criminal proceedings 19 37B.
+Oath and competency of intermediaries 20 37C.
+Evidence through remote audiovisual link in proceedings other than criminal proceedings 21 38.
+Reference of particular matters for investigation by referee 22 39.
+Examination by interrogatories 23 40.
+Manner of dealing with commissions rogatoire, letters of request and documents for service originatin from foreign countries 41.
+Court may order removal of certain persons 24 Part 3 - Process of Superior Courts 24 42.
+Scope and execution of process 24 43.
+Execution of process by sheriff 24 44.
+Electronic transmission of summonses, writs and other process 25 45.
+Property not liable to be seized in execution 25 46.
+Offences relating to execution 25 47.
+Issuing of summons or subpoena in civil proceedings against judge 26 48.
+Acting judges of Superior Courts 26 49.
+Regulations 26 Chapter 9 - Transitional provisions, amendment and repeal of laws, and commencement 27 50.
+Existing High Courts 27 51.
+Rules in existence immediately before commencement of Act 28 52 Pending proceedings when Act commences 28

+53. References in other laws 28

+54. Financial accountability 28

+55. Repeal and amendment of laws 28

+56. Short title and commencement 29

+Sc hedule 1 30

+Sc hedule 2 32